 - Keep Your Hands Clean at All Times — This point should go without saying, but all too often people will get caught up in the moment of rushing to get a meal prepared an forget to properly cleanse their hands between cooking steps — especially between steps involving the handling of raw meat(s).

 Make sure you get between the fingers, under the nails, a little bit up the arms, etc. Warm, soapy water for about 20 to 30 seconds may slow down your food prep time, yes, but it will go a long way toward keeping your foods contaminant free!
+A Food hygiene course will apprise you more on how to keep food fresh for a long time.

 Also, keep a fresh, clean towel available for drying your hands and do not use it for any other purpose.